appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

 4. Select the security group
 5. Click the `Inbound Rules` tab
 6. Ensure no rule exists that has a port range that includes port `22`, `3389`, using the protocols TDP (6), UDP (17) or ALL (-1) or other remote server administration ports for your environment and has a `Source` of `0.0.0.0/0`
+7. Repeat the above steps for each in-use region

 **Note:** A Port value of `ALL` or a port range such as `0-1024` are inclusive of port `22`, `3389`, and other remote server administration ports.

 **Verification**